lucianonooijen/Personal-Website/content/english.md

 ##### July 2014 to December 2018

-Out of passion for chemistry, I started a webshop, chemiewinkel.com.
+Out of a passion for chemistry, I started the webshop chemiewinkel.com.
 This webshop was created using WordPress/WooCommerce.
-I took care of all aspects of running this webshop, from keeping the webshop up to date, to marketing and from filing tax reports to fulfilment.
+I took care of all aspects of running this webshop, from keeping the webshop up to date, to marketing and from filing tax reports to fulfillment.

-Chemiewinkel was discontinued so I could focus fully on Bytecode.
+Chemiewinkel.com was discontinued to fully focus on Bytecode.

 ###### Tools used